aws-samples/aws-batch-comp-infrastructure-sample/README.md

 To control the instances in your cluster, go to the ECS console and click on the SatCompCluster.
 Then click the tab that says ECS Instances and click the link that says “Auto Scaling”.
  In the list, you will see an autoscaling group called something like job-queue-PROJECT_NAME-EcsInstanceAsg-....
  Select that, and click Edit.
- Set the Desired Capacity and Maximum Capacity to 2 (or however many instances you need).
+ Set the Desired Capacity __and__ Maximum Capacity to 2 (or however many instances you need).
  When you are finished you experiment, please set these values back to 0.

-Please allow 2-3 minutes for the instances to boot up and register with the cluster
+Please allow 2-3 minutes for the instances to boot up and register with the cluster.
+If you get the following error, it means that your instances have not yet booted up:

+    An error occurred (InvalidParameterException) when calling the RunTask operation: No Container Instances were found in your cluster.

+If they fail to boot up after 5 minutes, please verify that both Desired Capacity and Maximum Capacity are set correctly.

 You will incur costs for the time the machines are running.